 SCOR UK is mainly exposed to the following credit risks or the accumulation of such risks in a single counterparty, the same sector of activity or the same country: from bond and loan portfolios, receivables from reinsurers, funds withheld by clients, cash deposits at banks and default of members of pools in which SCOR UK participates.
-SCOR UK is exposed to credit risk through its credit and surety (re)insurance portfolio.
+SCOR UK is also exposed to credit risk through its small credit and surety (re)insurance portfolio in the form of underwriting losses which may accumulate under severe adverse economic conditions.